mvlootman/vbench/README.md

 Measuring the number of iterations per second (ips) of each function.

-First runs warmup (pass 1), the code to benchmark is run for N seconds and calculates how many 100ms cycles it can execute.
+First runs warmup (pass 1), the code to benchmark is run for N seconds (defaults to 2 seconds) and calculates how many 100ms cycles it can execute.
-Then the code is run for N seconds (pass 2), where the code is executed in blocks of the cycle size determined in pass 1.
+Then the code is run (pass 2) for N seconds (defaults to 5 seconds), where the code is executed in blocks of the cycle size determined in pass 1.

 outputs: